-If moving to assisted living where meals are provided, donated non-perishable food can go to the local Food Bank.
-Be sure to dispose of stale-dated food responsibly by composting waste food and recycling packaging.
+If your loved one is moving to an assisted living facility where meals are provided, donations of non-perishable food can go to the local food bank.
+Be sure to dispose of stale-dated food responsibly by composting food waste and recycling packaging.

 There are a few resources that might help you get organized.
 Downsizing a Home: A Checklist for Caregivers is a comprehensive, step-by-step guide that you may find useful.
 We also have a shorter article on downsizing on page 7 of the 2014 Spring/Summer issue of our newsletter.

 For some people, hoarding is a serious issue that can be the result of a mental health disorder.
 To find out more about it you can read Hoarding: The Basics or the article on Hoarding on page 5 of the Fall/Winter 2016 issue of our newsletter.